Pope Sixtus and Companions, Martyrs To the End « Catholic Insight

-Historians count ten traditional persecutions of Christians in the early Church – from the first, under Nero, beginning in 63 A.D. through a series of anti-Christian emperors, up until the Edict of Milan in 313 issued by Emperor Constantine, who mostly converted to Catholicism; ‘mostly’, for, knowing he would do any number of objectively nefarious deeds in running a still-pagan Empire, he waited until his deathbed to be baptized, and then by the semi-Arian trimmer Eusebius of Caesarea.
+Historians count ten traditional persecutions of Christians in the early Church – from the first, under Nero, beginning in 63 A.D. through a series of anti-Christian emperors of various stripes and intensities, all of which ended with the Edict of Milan in 313 issued by Emperor Constantine, who sort of converted to Catholicism, and made the religion legal (it would not become the religion of the Roman state until 381, under Emperor Theodosius).
+I say ‘sort of’, because Constantine, knowing he would do any number of nefarious deeds in running a still-pagan Empire, waited until his deathbed to be baptized, and then by the Arian Eusebius of Nicomedia.

 Until that time, Christians never really knew when the next wave of punitive laws would come down from the princes of this world, and two of the worst and most severe were the decrees of Decius in 250 and Valerian in 258.
 Here is what Saint Cyprian, Bishop of Carthage, wrote at that time just before his own martyrdom in the maelstrom that was to come: